georgewatson/georgewatson.me/privacy_policy.md

 Your connection to this website is end-to-end encrypted using [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).
-This makes it impossible for eavesdroppers to read or interfere with your communications with this website.
+This makes it difficult for eavesdroppers to read or interfere with your communications with this website.
 The server supports TLS versions 1.0--1.3; it is recommended that you use a browser that supports the latest version of the protocol.